holdgh/ApeRAG/README.md

 ### Typical Development Workflow

+Contributing to ApeRAG involves the following typical workflow.
+Before starting significant work, it's a good idea to open an issue to discuss your proposed changes with the maintainers.

+1.  **Fork and Branch**:
+    *   Fork the official ApeRAG repository to your GitHub account.
+    *   Create a new branch from `main` for your feature or bug fix.
+Use a descriptive branch name (e.g., `feat/add-new-parser` or `fix/login-bug`).

-1. Ensure your development environment is set up (dependencies installed, databases running/accessible).
+2.  **Environment Setup**: Ensure your development environment is set up as described in [Development Environment](#development-environment) and [Getting Started with Source Code](#getting-started-with-source-code) (dependencies installed, databases running/accessible).

-2. Create a new branch for your feature or bug fix.
+3.  **Code Implementation**:
-3. Make code changes in the backend (`aperag/`) or frontend (`frontend/src/`) directories.
+    *   Make your code changes in the backend (`aperag/`) or frontend (`frontend/src/`) directories.
+    *   **Follow Code Style**: Adhere to PEP 8 for Python and standard practices for TypeScript/React.
+Use English for all code, comments, and documentation.
+    *   Regularly use `make format` and `make lint` to ensure code consistency and quality.

+4.  **Handle API and Model Changes**:
-4. If you change backend API endpoints (add, remove, modify parameters/responses):
-    *   Update the OpenAPI specification (usually in `aperag/api/`).
-    *   Run `make generate-frontend-sdk` to update the frontend client.
+    *   If you change backend API endpoints (add, remove, modify parameters/responses): Update the OpenAPI specification (usually in `aperag/api/`) and then run `make generate-frontend-sdk` to update the frontend client.
-5. If you change Django models:
-    *   Run `make makemigration` to create migration files.
-    *   Run `make migrate` to apply changes to your development database.
+    *   If you change Django models: Run `make makemigration` to create migration files, and then `make migrate` to apply changes to your development database.

-6. Regularly run `make format` and `make lint` to maintain code quality.
-7. Write unit tests for new functionality and run `make test` to ensure everything passes.
+5.  **Testing**: Add unit tests for new backend logic and integration tests for API changes.
+Ensure all existing tests pass by running `make test`.

+6.  **Documentation**: If your changes affect API specifications, user guides, or deployment processes, update the relevant documentation (e.g., OpenAPI specs, this README, files in `docs/`).

+7.  **Commit and Push**:
+    *   Make clear and concise commit messages.
-8. Commit your changes and push to your branch.
+    *   Push your branch to your fork on GitHub.

+8.  **Submit a Pull Request (PR)**:
+    *   Submit a PR from your branch to the `main` branch of the official ApeRAG repository.
+    *   Provide a clear description of your changes in the PR and link any relevant issues.

+9.  **Code Review**: Your PR will be reviewed by maintainers.
+Be prepared to address feedback and make further changes if necessary.

 ## Build Docker Image